-But Sonitrol alarms are different.
+But SONITROL alarms are different.
 First of all, they are silent, so a criminal has no idea the alarm was even triggered.
-When a Sonitrol audio-based alarm is triggered, trained Sonitrol Monitoring professionals at a Central Station actually listen in to verify the nature of the event.
-They can immediately verify whether a break-in is in progress, or whether a false alarm has sounded.
-If it is a real break-in, we immediately dispatch police.
+When a SONITROL audio-based alarm is triggered, trained SONITROL Monitoring professionals at a Central Station actually listen in to verify the nature of the event.
+They can verify in real-time whether a break-in is in progress, or whether a false alarm has sounded.
+If it is an actual break-in, our monitoring professionals dispatch police.
 If the alarm is false, we reset the system without bothering you or the police.
-That is why Sonitrol has a very low false alarm rate, and a very high apprehension rate—171,250 since 1977 and counting.
+That is why SONITROL has a very low false alarm rate, and a very high apprehension rate—183,250 since 1977 and counting.

 - 35% came through the door, and 26% came through the window.

 - 25% of the entries were unconventional, coming in through the wall, ceiling, HVAC system, or some other entry point.
-The numbers of unconventional entries have risen dramatically over the last ten years.
+The number of unconventional entries has risen dramatically over the last ten years.

-Police give Sonitrol alarms top priority because Sonitrol can not only verify that a break-in is in progress, but Sonitrol can also relay information to responding police, such as where the perpetrators broke in, where they are currently inside the building, and sometimes, even their names.
-With Sonitrol alarms, there is literally no place for the criminal to hide.
+Police can give SONITROL alarms top priority because SONITROL can not only verify that a break-in is in progress, but SONITROL can also relay information to responding police, such as where the perpetrators broke in, where they are currently inside the building, and sometimes, even their names.

 Around your building